 By the end of the day, you should cool down by doing a few easy runs or walking around for 10 minutes.
 Drink lots of water and stretch while they are still warm to reduce stiff muscles through lactic acid buildup.
 Source: TheAdventureJunkies

 Are you suffering from a ski-related injury?
-Find relief to your pain when you book an appointment with us today!
+Find relief to your pain when you book a chiropractic appointment with us today!

 Dr. Brian Floyd